tyconsulting/blog.tyang.github.io/_posts/2010-08-13-mailbox-archive-tool-for-microsoft-exchange-servers.md

 ---
 This is another GUI tool based on PowerShell I’ve written in the past.

 A company I worked for needed a tool for Service Desk people to archive users’ mailboxes into PST file.
-I’m not an Exchange engineer, they told me they used to use ExMerge in Exchange 2003 environment but since upgraded to Exchange 2007,  they were no longer able to do so under a GUI interface because ExMerge was replaced by a PowerShell cmdlet “Export-MailBox”.
+I’m not an Exchange engineer, they told me they used to use ExMerge in Exchange 2003 environment but since upgraded to Exchange 2007,  they were no longer able to do so under a GUI interface because ExMerge was replaced by a PowerShell cmdlet "Export-MailBox".

 So I wrote <a href="http://blog.tyang.org/wp-content/uploads/2010/08/Mail-Archive.zip">this mailbox archive tool</a>. it basically archives a mailbox into a PST file (with the option to whether delete mailbox after archiving):